 - Will your children respect the dog and give it space?
 A dog is not a toy and children – without any exceptions or excuses – need to understand this.

 - Will your children leave the dog alone if your ask them to?
-If you will not, do not or cannot enforce this request, then you put both your child and the dog at risk.
+If they will not, do not or you cannot enforce this request, then you put both your child and the dog at risk.

 - You must understand the importance of actively supervising your child and dog when they are together.